drroe/Solvate.sh/README.md

 # Solvate.sh
 Wrapper script for Amber's LEaP ('tleap') to solvate a system with specific number of water molecules.
+Also makes use of cpptraj for determining molecule info.

 # Usage
 ```